Visyond/website-hugo/site/content/solutions/governance.md

       - file: /img/Nice Model in Browser v2.png
     image: /img/Nice Model thumbnail v2.png
     link: /features/audit-mode/
-    title: Readable and beautiful models
+    title: Readable and Beautiful Models
   - descr: >-
       You no longer need to go through dozens of cells and related calculations manually to find what is causing an error - our **intelligent Root Cause